UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/LABTASKS.md

 #Lab Tasks

-## Task 1: exploring the node.js project
+## Part #1: exploring the node.js project
 Study the project you have cloned.
 Run it according to the instrucitons in the README, including running the tests.
 Answer the following questions by editing this file.
+This will give you a chance to play with markdown.

 #####What is the purpose of app.js?
 Explain what happens when a user is trying to access a page "kittens", when a user is trying to access the page "petForm", and when the user submits a form on "petForm".
 Explain what a "route" is.